pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/identity.md

 ### Prerequisites

-To facilitate working with GCP, it is recommended that you create a new ServiceAccount with the proper permissions needed to create all of the resources in each stack.
-We'll set this ServiceAccount to be bound to [GCP roles][gcp-roles] the with permissions of `role/editor` and `roles/container.clusterAdmin`.
+To facilitate working with Google Cloud, it is recommended that you create a new ServiceAccount with the proper permissions needed to create all of the resources in each stack.
+We'll set this ServiceAccount to be bound to [Google Cloud roles][gcp-roles] the with permissions of `role/editor` and `roles/container.clusterAdmin`.

 Create the ServiceAccount and its secret key to use for auth.
 Then bind it to